 Access to financing is a key constraint for sustainable private sector growth in the renewable off-grid energy sector in developing countries.
-The challenge is especially apparent in clean small scale rural electrification projects in remote areas of Africa, Asia and Latin America, where the upfront capital investment especially for advanced renewable energy technologies can be relatively high comparable to available funds of local households and enterprises
+The challenge is especially apparent in clean small scale rural electrification projects in remote areas of Africa, Asia and Latin America, where the upfront capital investment especially for advanced renewable energy technologies can be relatively high compared to available funds of local households and enterprises

 A growing and more differentiated supply tailored to local and investors’ conditions and easier access to funding and financing schemes are therefore vital for successful business ventures in the sector, and hence for striving towards universal clean energy access.
 These support the initial establishment of rural electrification projects and allow for risk management, while accounting for both downstream (consumer finance) and upstream financing (enterprise finance such as start-up capital, working capital, etc.)